Academic Policies and Procedures

 In order to achieve Satisfactory Academic Progress, a student must satisfy three criteria, each of which is evaluated, on a cumulative basis, at the end of each semester.
 The three criteria are:

-- Cumulative Grade Point Average (must meet minimum thresholds in table below)
+- Cumulative Grade Point Average (must meet minimum thresholds in the table below)

-- Pace of Progression (must successfully complete at least 66.7% of credits attempted)
+- The pace of Progression (must successfully complete at least 66.7% of credits attempted)

 - Maximum Time Frame (must complete the program in no more than 150 percent of the normal time frame for completion)